Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 ### 1. Smart-City Graph Model

-The smart city is represented as a **5 × 5 grid graph**:
+Models the smart city as a graph:

 - Nodes represent intersections
 - Edges represent road connectivity
 - Users are randomly placed across nodes

-This forms a simplified urban structure suitable for evaluating privacy mechanisms.
+This creates a simplified urban layout suitable for evaluating location privacy mechanisms.

 ---